Dasharo/docs/docs/variants/msi_z690/firmware-update.md

 * [Dasharo Tools Suite (DTS)](#dasharo-tools-suite)
 * [Linux distribution of your choice](#linux-distribution-of-your-choice)

+We recommend using the DTS.

 ### Dasharo Tools Suite

 DTS is already equipped with a correct flashrom build.
 Get [Dasharo Tools Suite (DTS)](../../dasharo-tools-suite/releases.md) ISO and burn it on a USB stick.

+Since DTS v1.1.2 you may simply choose the firmware update option from the menu as described [here](TBD) and DTS will carry out all necessary operations (RECOMMENDED).

-You will need to download a firmware update binary.
+If you would like to do it manually you will need to download a firmware update binary.
 When you boot DTS from USB enter the shell from the menu and invoke following commands for v1.1.1 for example (you can find the links in the [Releases section](releases.md)):